 (Author’s notes) June 2nd, 2016: home

-I spoke about the Rory’s story cubes and posted some stories generated by them in the past.
+I spoke about Rory’s story cubes and posted some stories they generated in the past.
 This is the progenitor of what’s going to turn into an episodic series of short adventure stories.
-Neither novels, nor novelettes but just short stories that over time can be combined into collections.
-Each is an adventure, just like an hour long TV series.
+Neither novels nor novelettes but just short stories that over time can be combined into collections.
+Each is an adventure, just like an hour-long TV series.
 Who knows where this will go but the world building settings are generating the stories in my mind.
-I’ve researched some events and happenings of WW2 a littl ebefore and after and I found a narrow window of a few years allowing this group of men to finnd something for themselves after teh war in the world before the world itself becomes too serious, too political, too cold and complicated.
+I’ve researched some events and happenings of WW2 a little before and after and I found a narrow window of a few years allowing this group of men to find something for themselves after the war in the world before the world itself becomes too serious, too political, too cold and complicated.
 Also, before they get found out.
 Lionel is the man who discovers something soon and he enacts a plan that a few others go along with.
 Enjoy his beginnings.